CtrlK

 Trigger Term Quality

-Includes explicit natural trigger phrases like 'upgrade evernote sdk', 'evernote migration', 'update evernote', 'evernote breaking changes' — these are terms users would naturally say when needing this skill.
+Includes natural phrases users would actually say — 'upgrade evernote sdk', 'evernote migration', 'update evernote', 'evernote breaking changes' — giving good coverage of common variations.

 3 / 3